bgmyhan/Homework-1-Code-Refactoring/README.md

 # Homework-1-Code-Refactoring

 ## General info
-This project is simple html and css reconstructed for a homework assignment.
+This project is simple html and css document reconstructed for a homework assignment.
+Students were meant to refactor the original code to current standar practices.

 ## Setup
 Open this file in your "default browswer"